tudor-bodea/GCDProject/README.md

 ##### Task 1.
 Merge Training and Test Data Sets
+Before the actual merge of the training and test data sets is initiated, `run_analysis.R` reads the features and the activity labels from their respective locations via `read.table`.
+To avoid any data type problems, `run_analysis.R` calls `read.table` with the `colClasses` argument specified.
+Elements of the resulting `f` and `l` data frames will be used later on to name the columns of the merged data set and provide descriptive names for the activities study subjects engaged in.

 explain how the script works/where it should sit if the reader were to duplicate your work